Inist-CNRS/ezs/packages/basics/README.md

 -   **See: <https://github.com/Inist-CNRS/node-csv-string>**

-from `String` Parse CSV  to generate object
+Take `String` and parse CSV  to generate object

 **Parameters**